Organisations Nina Mehmi has pledged to support

 Mridula writes about some of their archievements to mark International Women Day

-The run will be about 4km in total and we will do a fitness session at the end to help with your running.
+The run will be about 4km in total and we will do a short fitness session too.

-We meet at 6.45pm at the Old Royal Naval College between the Queen Mary and Queen Anne buildings.
-We also have a room that you can leave your bags and belongings in.
+We meet at 6.45pm at the Old Royal Naval College between the Queen Mary and Queen Anne buildings and there is a room to store bags in too.

 See you then!

-We meet at 6.45pm at the Old Royal Naval College between the Queen Mary and Queen Anne buildings, there is a bag drop too.
+We meet at the Old Royal Naval College between the Queen Mary and Queen Anne buildings and there is a room to store bags and belongings in too.

 See you there!

 Nina has done their first race with GoodGym.
 Performing on the day is a lot of pressure; Nina's dealt with the nerves and turned up on the day to make it happen.